Merdeka MRT station: Around the station

-The station is located near the Stadium Merdeka, currently being refurbished as part of the KL118 Tower project.
-Directly next to Entrance B of the station is Stadium Negara indoor stadium.
+The station is located near Stadium Merdeka, currently being refurbished as part of the Merdeka 118 project.
+Directly next to Entrance B of the station is the Stadium Negara indoor stadium.

-The 118-storey Merdeka 118 tower will be the tallest building in Malaysia and in Southeast Asia region once completed.
-It is currently under construction and will be integrated with the station in the future.
+The 118-storey Merdeka Maybank Tower (formerly known as Merdeka 118), which was completed in 2023, is currently the tallest building in Malaysia and in the Southeast Asia region, as well as the second tallest building in the world.

-Bukit Bintang City Centre is also located nearby the station and is within walking distance through a linkage walkway.
+The Bukit Bintang City Centre (BBCC) and LaLaport shopping mall is also located nearby the station and is within walking distance through a linkage covered walkway.

 Bus services

 Being in the city centre, MRT feeder buses do not operate from this station.
-However, it is adjacent to Pudu Sentral, a city bus station in Kuala Lumpur.
+However, it is adjacent to Pudu Sentral, a city bus terminal in Kuala Lumpur.